Serve Up Custom Content With Digital Displays

 Case in point is Heineken, the Dutch beer brand well known around the world.
 The company lacked visibility and clarity into how consumers were responding to its marketing initiatives—specifically in pubs around the city of Dublin.
 For these sites, Heineken had three goals:

 - Deliver targeted content to the right people at the right time

 - Maximize the conversion rates and ROI of cooler displays

 - Gather data on ad performance across different venues

 To achieve these objectives, the company worked with Focal Media, a system integrator specializing in digital signage and custom analytics.
 They partnered to deploy the Sightcorp Toolkit across 100 Heineken venues around the city

 The cross-platform, plug-and-play software was integrated with the existing cooler displays, preserving past investments.
 Adding video cameras and AI-enabled edge devices, Heineken was able to learn how many people passed by and viewed its displays, for how long, and their demographic profiles.

 The Toolkit brings detailed marketing analytics to the physical space, breaking down customer data into several categories, including people count, opportunity to see (OTS), age, gender, viewers, impressions, attention time, dwell time, and mood.

 Such information enables the Heineken marketing team to better understand who is viewing its campaigns and how they are responding.
 The CMS provides time and location stamps for each ad to identify what content played when, for how long, and on which screen.
-This data is then compared with audience data to understand which ad performs best and for which viewer category (see Figure 1.).
+This data is then compared with audience data to understand which ad performs best and for which viewer category (see the image below).